Rickebo/linux-setup/README.md

 - ssh
   - Sets up ssh configuration to only allow ssh using public keys.
 Therefore, make sure to specify a GitHub username for at least one user to be able to access the system.

+## Supported distros

+The scripts have been used and tested primarily on Debian 11 "Bullseye", and therefore likely dont work on other distros.